 Always socially awkward himself, Tashiro has become an evangelist for his kind, penning a book of research positing that there’s an upside to all this nerding out, to the unemotional, hyper-focused qualities of people lacking in the social graces.
 Lavanya Ramanathan, Washington Post, about Ty Tashiro’s Awkward: The Science of Why We’re Socially Awkward and Why That’s Awesome

-Psychologist Ty Tashiro is all too familiar with the personality trait of feeling and/or being awkward.
+Ty Tashiro, a psychologist, is all too familiar with the personality trait of feeling and/or being socially awkward.
 Not only has he been there personally, but Tashiro’s investigation reveals that 15% of the rest of us also qualify.

 Another thing: “Tashiro explains that being awkward may be in your genes.
 It’s estimated that it’s 50 percent inheritable in boys and 38 percent inheritable in girls.
 So it isn’t something you’re likely to outgrow or change overnight.”
 That is, if you even want to.

 First, though, where do You fit in?
 By taking his quick quiz one of the things I, for instance, learned about myself: “You might not always be sure how to act in social situations, but that’s partly because you go to the beat of your own drummer.
 This random quality about you can be a real asset when it comes to finding a new way of doing things.”